parasaurolophus/rader.us/src/philosophy/computability.md

 \\{ x | (x = 0) \lor \exists y ((y \in \mathbb{N}) \land (x = y + 1)) \\}
 \\]

-The preceding formula of Set Theory would be read in English as "the of all
+The preceding formula of Set Theory would be read in English as "the set of all
 \\(x\\)'s such that \\(x\\) equals zero or there is a \\(y\\) where \\(y\\) is an element of \\(N\\) and \\(x\\) equals \\(y\\) plus one."